wang1043241397/BERTrend/docs/data_provider.md

 This is the case with the Arxiv and NewsCatcher data providers.
 The Arxiv data provider uses the Semantic Scholar API to enrich data.
-The API can be created for free on their web site.
+The API can be created for free on their web site (https://www.newscatcherapi.com/, https://www.semanticscholar.org/product/api).

 You have then to set the following environment variables:
 ```bash